GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 ### IP ranges, subnetting, routing

-Minimizing the number of routes (and subnets) in use on the cloud environment is an important consideration, as it simplifies management and avoids hitting [Cloud Router](https://cloud.google.com/network-connectivity/docs/router/quotas) and [VPC](https://cloud.google.com/vpc/docs/quota) quotas and limits.
-For this reason, we recommend to carefully plan the IP space used in your cloud environment, to be able to use large IP CIDR blocks in routes whenever possible.
+Minimizing the number of routes (and subnets) in the cloud environment is important, as it simplifies management and it avoids hitting [Cloud Router](https://cloud.google.com/network-connectivity/docs/router/quotas) and [VPC](https://cloud.google.com/vpc/docs/quota) quotas and limits.
+For this reason, we recommend to carefully plan the IP space used in your cloud environment, thus being able to use larger IP CIDR blocks in routes, whenever possible.

-This stage uses a dedicated /16 block (which should be sized to your needs) and subnets created in each VPC derive from this range.
+This stage uses a dedicated /16 block, which should be sized to the users' needs.
+The subnets created in each VPC derive from this range.

 Spoke VPCs also define and reserve two "special" CIDR ranges dedicated to [PSA (Private Service Access)](https://cloud.google.com/vpc/docs/private-services-access) and [Internal HTTPs Load Balancers (L7ILB)](https://cloud.google.com/load-balancing/docs/l7-internal).

-Routes in GCP are either automatically created for VPC subnets, manually created via static routes, dynamically exchanged through VPC peerings, or dynamically programmed by [Cloud Routers](https://cloud.google.com/network-connectivity/docs/router#docs) via BGP sessions, which can be configured to advertise VPC ranges, and/or custom ranges via custom advertisements.
+Routes in GCP are either automatically created (e.g. when a subnet is added to a VPC), manually created via static routes, dynamically exchanged through VPC peerings, or dynamically programmed by [Cloud Routers](https://cloud.google.com/network-connectivity/docs/router#docs) when a BGP session is established.
+BGP sessions can be configured to advertise VPC ranges, and/or custom ranges via custom advertisements.

 In this setup:

 - routes between multiple subnets within the same VPC are automatically exchanged by GCP
-- the spokes and the trusted VPC exchange routes with via VPC peering
+- the spokes and the trusted landing VPC exchange routes with via VPC peering
-- on-prem is connected to the trusted VPC and it dynamically exchanges BGP routes with GCP (with the trusted VPC) using VPN HA
+- on-premises is connected to the trusted landing VPC and it dynamically exchanges BGP routes with GCP (with the trusted VPC) using VPN HA
-- for cross-environment (spokes) communications, for environments to communicate with on-prem and with the Internet, each spoke leverages some default tagged routes, sending the traffic of each region (whose machines are identified by a dedicated network tag, e.g. *ew1*) to a corresponding regional NVA in the trusted VPC, through an ILB (whose VIP is set as the route next-hop)
+- for cross-environment (spokes) communications, and for connections to on-premises and to the Internet, the spokes leverage some default tagged routes that send the traffic of each region (whose machines are identified by a dedicated network tag, e.g. *ew1*) to a corresponding regional NVA in the trusted VPC, through an ILB (whose VIP is set as the route next-hop)
-- the spokes are configured with backup default routes, so if NVAs in the same region become unavailable, routes to the NVAs in the other region are already available.
+- the spokes are configured with backup default routes, so if the NVAs in the same region become unavailable, more routes to the NVAs in the other region are already available.
 Current routes are not able to understand if the next-hop ILBs become unhealthy.
-As such, in case of regional failure, users will need to manually withdraw the primary default routes and the secondaries will take over
+As such, in case of a regional failure, users will need to manually withdraw the primary default routes, so the secondaries will take over
-- the NVAs are configured with static routes that allow the communication with on-prem and between the GCP resources (including the cross-environment communication)
+- the NVAs are configured with static routes that allow the communication with on-premises and between the GCP resources (including the cross-environment communication)

-The Cloud Routers (connected to the VPN gateways in the trusted VPC) are configured to exclude the default advertisement of VPC ranges, and they only advertise their respective aggregate ranges via custom advertisements.
-This greatly simplifies the routing configuration, and more importantly it allows to avoid quota or limit issues by keeping the number of routes small, instead of making it proportional to the subnets and to the secondary ranges in the VPCs.
+The Cloud Routers (connected to the VPN gateways in the trusted VPC) are configured to exclude the default advertisement of VPC ranges and they only advertise their respective aggregate ranges, via custom advertisements.
+This greatly simplifies the routing configuration and avoids quota or limit issues, by keeping the number of routes small, instead of making it proportional to the subnets and to the secondary ranges in the VPCs.

 ### Internet egress

-In this setup Internet egress is realized through [Cloud NAT](https://cloud.google.com/nat/docs/overview), instantiated in the landing untrusted VPC.
+In this setup, Internet egress is realized through [Cloud NAT](https://cloud.google.com/nat/docs/overview), deployed in the untrusted landing VPC.
 This allows instances in all other VPCs to reach the Internet, passing through the NVAs (being the public Internet considered untrusted).

 Several other scenarios are possible, with varying degrees of complexity:

 - deploy Cloud NAT in every VPC
 - add forwarding proxies, with optional URL filters
-- send Internet traffic to on-prem, so the existing egress infrastructure can be leveraged
+- send Internet traffic to on-premises, so the existing egress infrastructure can be leveraged

 Future pluggable modules will allow users to easily experiment the above scenarios.